AI-and-Blockchain/S23_Crime_Canary/README.md

   python create_accounts.py
 ```

-First, a user needs to send and an amount as stake to the public address of a law enforcement.
-The transaction must have the image hash as the message.
-Then they need to upload the image and submit it along with their public key via the web app.
-The web app will make the prediction using the pretrained model and show success/error message.
+Alert Requirements
+Users need to first opt-in to the police wallet, where default wallet-id is 176869006 and the default police account is listed in accounts.csv.

+Then, users need to send a stake (or a transaction) to the police wallet first, where the attached message is the hash of the image they are submitting.

+Finally, the users utilized the web-app to finalize their report.

 ## Sequence Diagram
 ![alt text](https://github.com/AI-and-Blockchain/S23_Crime_Canary/blob/main/images/components.png)